Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Simulation Study

 \subsection{Simulation Setup}

 We simulate the proposed method in MATLAB on a CPU-only laptop using the UAV Scenario Toolbox~\cite{UAVtoolbox} at $100$\,Hz.
-The dynamic obstacles move across the LoS with random initial velocities with lower bound $v_{\min}=5$\,m/s.
-The obstacles move with their initial velocity along a straight-line trajectory.
-The trajectory of one obstacle diagonally intersects the path of the UAV, whereas the other obstacle directly moves towards the UAV.
-Both obstacles start at a distance of 150\,m and 200\,m from the UAV, respectively.
+The dynamic obstacles move across the LoS with random initial velocities, with a lower bound of $v_{\min}=5$\,m/s.
 The UAV and obstacle radius are $R_{\mathrm{uav}}=0.15$\,m and $R_{\mathrm{obs}}=0.15$\,m resulting in $R_{\mathrm{sum}}=0.3$\,m.
 The actuation limits are bounded with $\|a_e\|_\infty\le6$\,m/s$^2$.
-A 3D RADAR sensor data generator~\cite{radarDataGenerator} with 80\,azimuth$\times$20$\,$elevation, and range of 150$\,$m is used to generate realistic mmWave RADAR data for the GNN-based SAFE-IMM obstacle tracker~\cite{mandaokar_safeimm}.
+A 3D RADAR sensor data generator~\cite{radarDataGenerator} with 80\,azimuth$\times$20$\,$elevation, and range of 150$\,$m is used to define the FoV (as depicted in Figure~\ref{fig:Avoidance}) and generates realistic mmWave RADAR data for the GNN-based SAFE-IMM obstacle tracker~\cite{mandaokar_safeimm}.